antonychiu2/jenkins-mobb-integration/README.md

 To verify that the Webhook is able to connect to Jenkins, go to "Recent Deliveries" tab.
 Verify that there is a green checkmark next to your most recent request.
 ![image](https://github.com/antonychiu2/jenkins-mobb-integration/assets/5158535/62496a31-5a96-4ce8-becc-5ef0efa05d6b)

-We are finally done with the infrastructure-related configurations!
-Next, we will move onto configuring the actual pipeline.
+We are finally done with the infrastructure-related configurations.

+ Next, we will move onto configuring the actual Jenkins pipeline.

 ## Jenkins - Creating the pipeline